Image

 By T, symbolic of their species,

-How the wild cats are going missing,
+How are the wild cats going missing?

-From woods, dark and Silence where ruined
+From woods, dark and silent, where ruined

 Everything that nature offers,

-Where they had all gone?
+Where had they all gone?

 To which poaching den?
 Which heaven?

-How they are going missing every day?
+How are they going missing every day?

-From parks, forests, Sanctuaries,
+From parks, forests, and Sanctuaries,

 River tributaries,